Advertiser Disclosure

 While longer contracts cost less in the long run, Lightspeed does charge an early termination fee, and hardware return windows are short (14 days for Apple products, and 30 days for accessories).
 Consider starting on the monthly plan until you’re sure Lightspeed is the tablet POS for your restaurant.

-• You can handle a higher monthly payment
+• You can afford to pay a somewhat higher monthly fee

 Get Started With Lightspeed Restaurant